Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

 - Go to your function app under the resource group.
 - Select the function you wish to debug.
 - Go to ```Monitor``` to view past HTTP requests and their trace logs.
+- **Note that none of this will be visible until you pass the storage account into the AzureFunctionApp tag in the Manifest**.
+[Refer here for details on settings this up](#add-reference-to-storage-account-in-function-app-declaration).

 ##### How do I debug a function ?
 - Go to your function app under the resource group.